Thai king hands out diplomas at protest movement stronghold

 The student-led movement wants Prime Minister Prayuth Chan-ocha to step down, the constitution to be amended to make it more democratic, and reforms to make the monarchy’s activities more transparent and accountable.
 It has been holding almost daily rallies around the country, some attracting upwards of 10,000 people.

 King Maha Vajiralongkorn arrived at Thammasat late Friday afternoon amid no visible protests.
-There were no immediate reports of any disruption to the ceremony at which he handed out diplomas, which takes several hours.
+There were no immediate reports of any disruption to the ceremony, which takes several hours.

-There had been posters and props supporting the protest movement at rehearsals of the ceremony.
+Posters and props supporting the protest movement were visible at rehearsals of the ceremony.

 More then 9,000 students are to graduate at Thammasat on Friday and Saturday.
 Student activist groups had called for students to skip the formal ceremony, which involves each person walking up to the king, paying respects, and receiving the degree from his hands.
 All participants had to take tests for the coronavirus, and social distancing was observed.